flux9-org/esp32_http_to_screen/README.md

-# TFT ST7789 Wifi Text
+# ESP32 HTTP to Screen
 Example project of connecting ESP32 to Wifi, starting a simple HTTP webserver, and receiving HTTP input to change the text on a ST7789 TFT LCD screen.

 ## Parts Used